annapastwa/leet30dayschallenge/README.md

 ## Day 9 Backspace String Compare
 Given two strings S and T, return if they are equal when both are typed into empty text editors. # means a backspace character.

+## Day 10 Min Stack
+Design a stack that supports push, pop, top, and retrieving the minimum element in constant time.

+push(x) -- Push element x onto stack.

+pop() -- Removes the element on top of the stack.

+top() -- Get the top element.

+getMin() -- Retrieve the minimum element in the stack.

+Consider each node in the stack having a minimum value.
+(Credits to @aakarshmadhavan)